 Patriots fans can take comfort in the simulation showing their young team competing at the highest level, with Maye demonstrating championship-level poise in just his second season.

-The simulation suggests fans should prepare for another classic finish between these franchises, with the potential for last-second heroics determining the championship.
+The simulation points to another classic finish between these franchises, with the potential for last-second heroics determining the championship.
 If you want to explore different scenarios yourself, check out our Madden NFL 26: The Ultimate Settings Guide to optimize your own simulation experience.